-Breast augmentation is a surgical procedure that will require a recovery period for you to heal properly.
-You should expect soreness and swelling to last several weeks after your procedure, but more immediate pain should subside within a matter of days.
+As a surgical procedure, breast augmentation will require a recovery period for you to heal properly.
+You should expect soreness and swelling to last several weeks after your surgery, but more immediate pain should subside within a matter of days.

-Avoid bending, lifting and straining immediately after your surgery.
-You will need to wear gauze dressing over your chest for several days while the initial healing occurs.
+Avoid bending, lifting and straining immediately after your breast augmentation in Baltimore, MD.
+You will need to wear a gauze dressing over your chest for several days while the initial healing occurs.

 It's recommended that you wait until your breasts are no longer sensitive before resuming physical activity.
 This means avoiding high-intensity exercise, including upper body movements, heavy lifting and running, for three to four weeks.
 You can resume lighter exercise as your body feels ready.

 If you have a job that does not involve strenuous activity, you should be able to return to work within one to two weeks of surgery.
-Dr. Basner will give you specific post-operative instructions that will take into account your lifestyle and working environment.
+Dr. Basner will give you specific post-operative instructions that will consider your lifestyle and working environment.

 Final results are typically visible two months after surgery.
 As your implants settle, you may continue to notice mild changes in the appearance of your breasts for up to six months.

 Breast augmentation is only meant to address mild sagging or dropping.
-If you’re looking to enhance the size and positioning of your breasts, breast augmentation with a breast lift may be the best option for you.
+If you want to enhance your breasts' size and positioning, our Baltimore breast augmentation practice can also perform a breast lift, which may be the best option.

 One of the advantages of a combined approach to these two procedures is that you only have one recovery period.
 In certain cases, however, the two procedures may need to be performed at different stages.

-Dr. Basner can determine if you are a good candidate for breast augmentation with a lift.
-After your initial consultation, he will recommend the treatment plan that will best accomplish your goals and give you the most visually appealing results.
+Dr. Basner can determine if you are an appropriate candidate for breast augmentation with a lift.
+After your initial consultation, he will recommend the treatment plan that best accomplishes your goals and gives you the most visually appealing results.

-Strattice™ is a device used by Dr. Basner to address problems caused by weak or inadequate tissue during breast augmentation, breast augmentation with a lift or breast surgery revision.
+Strattice™ is a device Dr. Basner uses in our Baltimore breast augmentation practice to address problems caused by weak or inadequate tissue during breast augmentation, breast augmentation with a lift or breast surgery revision.
 When you have weak or inadequate tissue around your breasts, Strattice can be used to reinforce and strengthen the tissue.
 The device can also be used to repair or replace damaged tissue.